Information on Industrial Injuries

 While it can occur in any joint on the body, osteoarthritis is particularly common in the knee joint, especially among people who have worked at a job which called for long periods of kneeling.
 Occupations such as mining, for example, can cause the condition to such a degree that ‘Miner’s Knee’ is officially registered as a medical complaint.
 Other jobs which may lead to the joint of the knees becoming damaged include carpet fitting, cleaning and gardening.
 If you do this kind of work and have developed osteoarthritis of the knee then it could be because your employer was negligent through a failure to provide specialised equipment, or sufficient rest breaks.

 One thing all of these conditions share is that they can have a hugely debilitating effect on the lives of those unlucky enough to be suffering from them.
 If you’ve developed any of these conditions and feel that this may be due to negligence on the part of your employer, you may well be in a position to seek compensation.
 Any or all of these conditions could result in long term medical treatment, a loss of earning power, and a need to specially adapt the place in which you live.
 Bearing all of this in mind, it’s only right that the person or company responsible should bear the cost.

-If you call us on 0800 234 6438, or contact using the online claim form at the top of the page, our trained advisers will note down the details of your case and give you an honest evaluation of whether you have grounds to seek compensation.
-If you do, our expert solicitors will use all of their skill and experience to build the strongest possible case on your behalf, on a 'no win no fee' basis to ensure access to justice doesn't cost you a fortune.
+If you call 0800 234 6438, or submit your details using the online claim form at the top of the page, a trained legal adviser will note down the details of your case and give you an honest evaluation of whether you have grounds to seek compensation.
+If you do, they will find you an expert solicitors who will use all of their skill and experience to build the strongest possible case on your behalf, on a ‘no win no fee’ basis to ensure access to justice doesn’t cost you a fortune.